VOLTTRON/volttron/docs/source/specifications/driver-override.rst

          The pattern matching shall use bash style filename matching semantics.

     * Time duration over which override behavior is applicable.

-    * Optional indefinite-duration flag for applying override condition indefinitely.
+If the time duration is negative, then override condition is applied indefinitely.

     * Optional revert-to-fail-safe-state flag.
 If the flag is set, master driver shall set all the set points falling under the override condition to its default state/value immediately.
 This is to ensure that the devices are in fail-safe state when the override/lock feature is removed.
 If the flag is not set, the device state/value is untouched.